Your partner in navigating the ins and outs of prescriptions — at no extra cost.

 Trigger medications

-Once your eggs have sufficiently developed, your doctor will schedule 1-3 trigger shots to give your eggs a final growth spurt and trigger release.
+Once your eggs have sufficiently developed, your doctor will schedule 1-2 of the following trigger medications to give your eggs a final growth spurt and trigger release.

 • Ovidrel®